kalknight/WisBlockEnvironmentalDataloggerFirmware/lib/LoRaWAN_functs/README.md

 The devices are not expecting to receive any downlink messages, and hence currently don't really do anything with them if they were to be received (see `lorawanRXHandler()` in LoRaWAN_functs.cpp).
 If you'd like to have a back-and-forth connection, you will need to extend the library and implement this in the `lorawanRXHandler()` callback.

 Once permanent application modifiable memory is included on the boards (e.g. EEPROM), the devices should begin to store the OTAA credentials instead of completely re-joining the network on reset.
 It is not good practice to regularly rejoin the network in this fashion as it can clog it up.
 This isn't too much of any issue at the moment as the devices aren't expected to reset regularly, but if this were to change and/or many more devices were hoping to use the network then it would be advisable.
-This is why the devices will only make a limited number of attempts (`LORAWAN_JOIN_REQUEST_ATTEMPTS`) to join the network before just stopping until manually reset, as otherwise it would be spamming the network.
+This is why the devices will only make a limited number of attempts (`LORAWAN_JOIN_TRIALS`) to join the network before just stopping until manually reset, as otherwise it would be spamming the network.

 The OTAA keys should be unique for each device (as they are on TTS) anf unfortunately they are currently part of the compilation of the device, which makes flashing many devices a pain.
 This is not essential going forward, but ideally some sort of compilation tool (or other creative solution like Bluetooth, etc.) could be developed to simiplfy this process.